 The T&T junior team - Asa Guevara, Brandon Benjamin, Theon Lewis and Machel Cedenio - also impressed, picking up bronze in 3:05.95.

 Sorrillo dominated his rivals in the men's 200m final, holding on to his title with a 20.48 seconds run.

 Callender led coming off the turn, but Sorrillo was superb on the straight, surging past the leader and romping to victory.
 Gordon, the new 400m champion, was also strong on the straight, moving past Callender to claim silver in 20.77.
 Callender was forced to settle for bronze in 20.90.

+After the race, Sorrillo said he expects to run a lot faster at the London Olympics.
 "My hope is to be top four.
 I know I have a lot more in me.
 It’s just to put it out at the right time and run a technically correct race."